Code-Institute-Submissions/data-dashboard-3/README.md

 and Miles.
 For example, I could download a PDF File (e.g. petrol-spend-by-company.pdf) to see how much money I have spent by company.
 Data Tables are available.

-Wireframes include line charts, bar charts and scatter charts.
+Wireframes include bar charts and scatter charts.

 ## Features

-Features include selecting a chart.
+Features include bar charts and scatter charts.

 Downloading a PDF file, so that it can be printed.
 This includes paperless versions such as One Note and XPS (XML Paper Specification).